-The order of the paragraphs below is up to you
+The order of these three paragraphs below is up to you:

-Why you? - summarise the key selling points from your CV to show why the recruiter should consider you.
+Why you? - pull together the key selling points from your CV to show why the recruiter should consider you.
 What have you got to offer them?
-Include relevant experience, knowledge and skills, using specific examples.
+Include relevant experience, knowledge and skills that would benefit their organisation, using specific examples.

-Why this role? - explain why you're interested in this role.
-Demonstrate your motivation and understanding of what it involves.
+Why you? - Explain why you're interested in this role, demonstrating your motivation and understanding of what it involves.

-Why them? - show that you've researched the organisation and be specific about why you want to work for them.
-Don't just repeat what you've read on their website.
+Why them? - show that you've researched the organisation, don't just repeat what you've read on their website.
 Consider their values, services, culture, clients, projects and any contact you've had with people who work there.

-Additional information (optional) - you can share further information that you'd like the organisation to consider, e.g. to explain international qualifications, circumstances for lower grades, or ask for reasonable adjustments.
-Book an appointment if you want to talk to us about sharing personal information in your covering letter.
+Additional information (optional) - a covering letter is an opportunity to share further information that you'd like the organisation to consider, e.g. to explain international qualifications, circumstances for lower grades, or reasonable adjustments you need relating to a disability.
+Come and talk to us if you're unsure about whether or how to share personal information in your covering letter.

 Sign off - end in a polite and friendly way, e.g. I look forward to hearing from you.
-Thank you for considering my application.

-Yours sincerely - use this if you are writing to a named person.
-Use 'Yours faithfully' when using a term such as 'Dear Recruitment Team'.
+Yours sincerely - use 'Yours faithfully' when writing 'Dear Sir/Madam'.